-Audi e-tron Sportback review
+Audi e-tron Sportback Review & Prices

 The Audi e-tron Sportback has a beautiful interior and is great to drive.
-Unlike other Audi Sportback models, rear space isn’t really compromised, but alternative electric SUVs have longer ranges.
+Unlike other Audi Sportback models, rear space isn’t really compromised, but alternative electric SUVs have longer ranges

 What's not so good

-The Audi e-tron Sportback provides proof that the brand doesn’t really do ‘shouty’, because it’s one of company’s most futuristic models but you’d be hard-pressed to tell it apart from the conventionally fuelled models.
-Where the Tesla Model X with its ‘Falcon Wing’ doors is all a bit ‘look at me, I’m from the future’, the Audi is more like Knight Rider’s KITT in that it looks totally normal but does extraordinary things.
+The Audi e-tron Sportback provides proof that the brand doesn’t really do ‘shouty’, because it’s one of company’s most futuristic models, but you’d be hard-pressed to tell it apart from the conventionally fuelled models.
+Where the Tesla Model X with its ‘Falcon Wing’ doors is all a bit ‘look at me, I’m from the future’, the Audi is more like Knight Rider’s KITT in that it looks almost totally normal but does extraordinary things.

-All this equally applies to the e-tron SUV, but the Sportback takes all that’s good about Audi big SUV EV and puts it into a slightly sleeker package.
+All this equally applies to the e-tron SUV, but the Sportback takes all that’s good about Audi’s big SUV EV and puts it into a slightly sleeker package.
 Think of the BMW X5 and X6 and you’ll get the picture.

 At the front, the e-tron and Sportback are virtually identical, with the four Audi rings surrounded by a large grille (despite there being no engine to cool), two air intakes and a pair of Matrix LED headlights.
 The Sportback rolls on 21-inch alloy wheels.